-The Rhizotron and Xstrata Treetop Walkway stands in the Arboretum, between the Temperate House and the Lake.
+The Rhizotron and Xstrata Treetop Walkway stands in the Arboretum and offers spectacular views of the treetops and the gardens below.

 The Rhizotron is fully wheelchair-accessible.
 You enter via a path on a gentle downwards slope with handrail, on a smooth surface.
 The exit path is an identical upward slope.

 Frequently Asked Questions

 Yes, the walkway is always open during visitor hours.
 Last entry is 45 minutes before the Gardens close.

 How many steps are there up to the walkway?

 There are 118 steps from the lower ground level to the walkway.

 A lift is available for disabled and mobility impaired visitors.

 Storms, high winds, snow and ice can cause the walkway (and indeed the Gardens) to close on occasion for information on this check our Visitor Notices in the Plan Your Visit area.